 Time frame: Up to 24 weeks post treatment initiation

-Proportion of subjects who meet any one of the following compared to Baseline (Visit 0): 1.
+Proportion of subjects who achieve any one of the following compared to Baseline (Visit 0): 1.
 Elimination of one human leukocyte antigen (HLA) antibody at Week 20 (which is Study Week 24) post treatment initiation, 2.
 50% or greater reduction in the mean fluorescence intensity (MFI) of at least three HLA antibodies at Week 20 (which is Study Week 24) after starting treatment, and/or 3.
 Kidney transplant with a previously incompatible donor within 20 weeks after starting treatment without graft loss due to acute antibody mediated rejection occurring within the first four weeks post-transplant and caused by an anamnestic response.

 Time frame: Baseline (Visit 0) to Week 20 post treatment initiation